Ci-tronDK/better-php-error-logger/README.md

                         "name": "$here",
                         "value": "__CLASS__ . '::' . __FUNCTION__"
                     }

-If you are var_dumping e.g. functions then a variable will be created with a name based on the function where characters like parentheses will be replaced by special characters.
+If you are var_dumping a new variable will be created and stores the selected variable.
+The selected value will be set to the var_dumped value of the selected value.
-This is user changeable (e.g. if characters isn't supported).
-Space before var_dump in the variable will be replaced by a special space.
-This is also user changeable.
-Use betterPhpErrorLogger.varDumpSpecialChars for this.
-The default values are:
-                    {
-                        "Space before var_dump": " ",
-                        "->": "➜",
-                        "(": "⟮",
-                        ")": "⟯",
-                        "[": "⦋",
-                        "]": "⦌",
-                        "'": "",
-                        "\"": ""
-                    }
+After it is printed, the selected variable will be set back to its original value.